 Dove: Sept.
 1 to Oct.
 3 for first season split (half an hour before sunrise to sunset) (Important Reminder)

-Archery and crossbow deer: Sept.
-1, through Jan.
-31, 2021, including Sundays (½ hour before sunrise to ½ hour after sunset)
+Archery and Crossbow Deer: Sept.
+1 to Jan.
+31, 2023, including Sundays (half an hour before sunrise to half an hour after sunset)

 Registered motor vehicles used to access designated wildlife areas owned or managed by the Division of Fish and Wildlife are required to display a Conservation Access Pass.